Check out our guide to the best mid price balls on the market at the moment and find just the right one for your game

 The appeal of Decathlon’s Inesis Tour 900 ball is 1) a great price for a three-piece urethane-covered ball and 2) excellent spin control and performance on approach shots and chips.

 The ball has a slightly duller, darker finish than Titleist’s Pro V1, for example, and features a handy alignment side stamp.
-In essence, it offers mid-price performance at more of a budget price.
+In essence, it is one of the best mid price golf balls out there because it somehow offers mid-price performance at more of a budget price.

 It feels suitably soft for an all-round performance ball, yet doesn’t scuff up too much offering plenty of durability.